Milad-Akarie/skeletonizer/README.md

 ## Annotations

-We can use annotations to change how some widgets should be skeletonized, skeleton annotations have no effect on the real layout as they're only hold information for skeletonizer to use when it's enabled.
+We can use annotations to change how some widgets should be skeletonized, skeleton annotations have no effect on the real layout as they only hold information for skeletonizer to use when it's enabled.

 ### Skeleton.ignore